 The CertTESOL is a Level 5 qualification on the Regulated Qualifications Framework (RQF).
 It is an internationally recognised qualification in Teaching English as a Foreign Language (TEFL), and will give you a thorough grounding in teaching methodology, classroom techniques and language awareness.
 The course is highly practical; 60% of the assessment is based on your observed teaching practice.

-We now have two Study Options, an Intensive 4-week course and a Part-time 15-week course:
+We now have three Study Options, an Online Intensive 5-week course, a face-to-face Intensive 4-week course and a Part-time 15-week course:

 Why is it a useful qualification?

 The CertTESOL is accredited by Ofqual and respected around the world.
 It is a Level 5 qualification, the equivalent of second year on an undergraduate degree.
 Having the qualification will help you to get a job with a good school in the destination of your choice.

 How do I qualify for the course?

 All applicants must possess the entrance qualifications for university in their country and complete an application form and interview process.
 Additionally, non-native speakers must have a C1 qualification that was achieved within the last two years.

 If you are accepted onto the course you will be sent the pre-course task (PCT) which you should complete at least a week before the course starts.
 The PCT is designed to familiarise candidates with the grammar, phonology and methodology that they will meet on the course.

 - 6 hours of observed teaching practice – with two levels of students, including evaluation and feedback with a qualified trainer

 - 4 hours of observation of experienced teachers